 Points greater than 100 show the number of points above the expected target that the pupil has achieved, points below 100 show the number of points below expected.

-Targets are generated in September and checked to ensure for each individual pupil these are realistic, challenging and in line with our high aspirations for every pupil.
+Targets will be generated in September and checked to ensure for each individual pupil these are realistic, challenging and in line with our high aspirations for every pupil.

-If you have any questions please speak to your child's teacher or contact Lisa Candy, Deputy Principal.
+If you have any questions please speak to your child's class teacher or contact Angela Howe, Deputy Principal.